 Last year, after the transatlantic crossing, I had trouble with dirt in the fuel tank that clogged the feeding line.
 So, I had asked Agmar to investigate how to clean the 20 year old tank.
-The problem being there is no access to the tank as it is incorporated into the chart table.
+The problem was there is no access to the tank as it is incorporated into the chart table.
 They had to dismantle the table, remove the tank, and then wash its insides with steam.
 Because priming the fuel line was so difficult they also installed a new, much more effective, priming pump.
 I had also asked them to replace the upholstery of the front and two side cabins that had began to peal off.
 All this work necessitated a complete rearrangement of everything stowed in these cabins and in the chart table.
 They did a good job but all these things were placed in plastic bags strewn all over the boat.

 In addition to these tasks, and the normal yearly engine (main, outboard and genset) and hull maintenance, I had asked Agmar to make some wiring changes to incorporate the new dual output alternator and the new AC-DC converter.
 Agmar did all this work to my complete satisfaction, which is high praise indeed.